PythonLinks/green-party/README.md

 plays well with NationBuilder and with [GreenMaps](https://greenmaps.us).

-Here is the live site for the California Green Party's ```cagreens``` branch of the repository.
-It is under review for adoption.
-The exising [California Green Party web site[(https://cagreens.org) has too many problems to list.
-We are just about to release 3 more demo web sites, with a more modern scrolling theme, for local and state parties and candidates.

 This theme is built on bootstrap 4.
 Twitter Bootstrap is the leading CSS library.
 The newer green-party branch allows the end users to customize the menus.
 Menus for new web sites are expected to change